MartinLeNizon/ndsudo_reversed/README.md

-> This report explained, from a revere engineering perspective, how `ndsudo` executable from `netdata` versions prior to `1.45.2` works.
+> This report explains, from a reverse engineering perspective, how `ndsudo` executable from `netdata` versions prior to `1.45.2` works.
 It was the binary used when exploiting `CVE-2025-24893`.

 # Analysis